zkxs/hooligan/README.md

 VRChat Local Player Moderation Manager is too long, and this is used to unshow hooligans' avatars before they change into something with terrible performance while you're not playing.
 Also, I like the word "hooligan".

-### Why does my antivirus hate Hooligan?

-- Antivirus software dislikes unsigned code, and I'm not paying upwards of 50 USD per year for a code signing cert.
-- I'm _definitely_ not paying upwards of 250 USD per year for a more trusted EV (extended validation) code signing cert.
-- Some antivirus software conflates a lack of C-style struct and function definitions with obfuscation.
-Spoiler alert: this application isn't written in C.
-- It's not my job to fix antivirus false positives.
-I'm not going to spend my time begging various antivirus vendors to fix their shit.

 ## Installing from Source

 1. [Install Rust](https://www.rust-lang.org/tools/install)